Respect the Referendum

-Instead, we are in effect, giving up any authority to shape EU policy, in exchange for staying in the Single Market.
+Instead, we are in effect, giving up any authority to shape EU policy, in exchange for staying aligned to the Single Market.

 Due to political policy across the last few decades, we have headed ever closer to the EU.
 In itself this wouldn’t necessarily be a problem, if we had any controls of our EU masters.

 At the heart of our country, each individual over the age of 18 has one right, enshrined in law.
-Every 5 years we can remove the current Government and replace them with another that maybe offers to deliver more of what we believe the Country needs.
+Every 5 years we can remove the current Government and replace them with another that maybe promises to deliver more of what the majority believe the Country needs.

 Since Maastricht was signed by John Major, our UK Parliament has gradually lost its ability to make decisions and run our Country as it thinks best.
 Instead it is tied to implementing the instructions of the EU.
 By an unelected EU Council.

-By harmonising further with the EU, we are giving away the only decision making power that UK nationals have.
-There will come a point when the house of commons will be completely irrelevant & powerless.
+By harmonising further with the EU, we are giving away the only decision making power that UK nationals have. inside the EU there would come a point when the house of commons will be completely irrelevant & powerless.

 The referendum was a vote on our sovereignty.
 Do we want to protect our one and only right to be governed or do we want to ceed that authority to a foreign authority?

-We find it hard to believe that less than 100 years after all women were given the vote, they are prepared to give it away.
+We find it hard to believe that less than 100 years after all women were given the vote, we, as a nation are prepared to give it away.
 Only 105 years ago in 1913, Emily Davidson was prepared to die for the right to vote.

 If she could see how much respect is afforded to the right to vote today, what would she think?